evanbechtol/catapult/README.md

 *This API requires an Authorization header on all requests*.
 If you do not have the authorization key, you cannot run these tests.
 1. Set your environment variables in the command line: `set baseUrl=https://dictionaryapi.docs.apiary.io/`, and `authKey=<your authorization token>`
-2. Type `jest` in the Command line, to run the tests
+2. Type `jest` in the Command line to run the tests

 ### Notes from testing